 Kebabs & Curries, 171 Syed Alwi Rd, #07-00 Mustafa Centre, Singapore 207704

 Across the road from Mustafa Centre is this South Indian vegetarian chain from Chennai.
-Known for their signature idlis (rice & lentil steamed pancake), masala dosai (crispy rice & lentil pancake with potatoes) – both served with a variety of spicy chutneys and sambhar (a tomato and lentil broth) .
+Known for their signature idlis (rice & lentil steamed pancake) and pictured above, masala dosai (crispy rice & lentil pancake with potatoes) – both served with a variety of spicy chutneys and sambhar (a tomato and lentil broth) .
 Also available here is a traditional South Indian vegetarian lunch served on a banana leaf which is a gastronomic experience in itself.
 Be prepared for canteen style seating, this is not the place for a leisurely meal and the focus is literally fast food.

 Murugan Idli, 81 Syed Alwi Road, Singapore 207660, www.muruganidlishop.com